 Ultimately, these lines really make sense to me as a teacher.
-These are of moral importance to me as an educator of the world.
+This is of moral importance to me as an educator in the world.

 I am a teacher and I do make a difference.
 I value my role of inspiration rather than intimidation.
-Having the authority in class is not a hindrance to listening to my students.
+Having authority in class is not a hindrance to listening to my students.
 It’s not empowerment for me.
 I lend my ears to them too.

 I believe that the idea of eternal happiness emanates from the teaching profession.
 That is why I have made the decision of becoming a teacher.

 Making a Difference Matters

-Making a difference in the life of others has never been easy.
+Making a difference in the lives of others has never been easy.
 Undoubtedly, great teachers can do it.
 This idea ignites my confidence as a teacher.
 It inspires me to become one.
 In my journey as an educator of the young, I want to affect their lives and I want to make a difference.

-The teaching profession shows me the way on how to think of the welfare of others especially the young people around me.
+The teaching profession shows me the way on how to think of the welfare of others, especially the young people around me.
 For me, they are delicate flowers that need to be nurtured and be loved.

 But, how do teachers do it?
 How do teachers make a difference?
 Well, then, let me count the ways.
 Here are the notable acts of teachers that contribute to their goal of making a difference in the lives of the students.

-5 Amazing and Effective Ways How Teachers Make a Difference
+10 Amazing and Effective Ways How Teachers Make a Difference

-1. Be Committed as a Teacher
+1. Be committed as a teacher.

 “Well, I never want them to wilt for they create an impact on my life the same way I do to them!”
 Wow, it was such a great metaphor!
-I can sense the give and take relationship now.
+I can sense the give-and-take relationship now.

-Some who are not from the teaching profession might wonder how do teachers touch and change lives.
+Some who are not from the teaching profession might wonder how teachers touch and change lives.
 They think that teachers are mere dispensers of knowledge if not dictators in the classroom.